1300 088 065

 Construction Contractor

 Contractors in construction might work from project to project, like a unit development or a large mining project.
-If you supply your own material and tools to the construction project, then some banks will consider you self-employed.
+If you supply your own materials and tools to the construction project, some banks will consider you self-employed.
 So you will need to provide 2 years’ tax returns – but the benefit is that you can be assessed like other contractors.

 Journalist or Freelancer

-Contractors who work as journalists or freelancers are paid on a per work basis, like for an individual article.
-As a freelancer, your income will be assessed using a few different methods, but typically you will need to provide the last 2 years’ tax returns to substantiate income.
+Contractors who work as journalists or freelancers are paid on a per-work basis, like for an individual article.
+As a freelancer, your income will be assessed using a few different methods, but typically, you will need to provide the last 2 years’ tax returns to substantiate income.

 Subcontractor